 Many people turn to sugaring if sensitivity is a concern.
 The temperature is a big selling point because the sugar paste is applied to the skin lukewarm, so you can never be burned with sugar paste as you can with wax.
 For that reason, sugaring is less irritating on the skin.
 Some people may experience redness or get bumps or ingrown hairs after waxing, but with sugaring you're unlikely to get that reaction.

 How does the pain level differ?

 Everyone has a different pain tolerance and sensitivity in different parts of their body, so it's difficult to generalise.
 I usually say that a regular waxing client or regular shaver trying sugaring for the first time will find the pain level pretty much the same as a wax.
 That's because, with the first sugaring treatment, you may have ingrown hairs trapped below the surface of the skin from previous removal done against the grain.
 But as you start sugaring regularly, the second or third time will get easier and less painful, because the sugaring has effectively removed those trapped ingrown hairs.
 Plus, if you're diligent about at-home care, especially exfoliating, the pain will also become less and less over time.

 What parts of the body can be sugared?

 People will also sugar larger areas of the body, like arms and legs.
 I will say, sugaring is a little tougher on the face because it's hard to get super precise and specific with the shaping.
-At Sugared+Bronzed, we don't market our service as a brow bar or anything like that.
-Also, for safely reasons, wherever you're sugaring, we ask that people not treat areas where they're using Accutane or topical Retin-A for risk of skin irritation.
+Also, for safety reasons, wherever you're sugaring, you should not treat areas where you're using Accutane or topical tretinoin for risk of skin irritation.